From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Relative Code Comprehensibility

 \subsection{\ref{rq:predict_rc}: Relative Comprehensibility Results}

-We trained 889 and 974 classifiers that predict snippet- and developer-wise relative comprehensibility, respectively.
-These classifiers were trained under different configurations: six ML model types, ten feature sets, RC metrics defined for the seven individual comprehensibility metrics, and different sets of best hyper-parameters found during cross validation for each metric.
+We trained 1,100 and 1,204 classifiers that predict snippet- and developer-wise relative comprehensibility, respectively.
+These classifiers were developed under different configurations: seven ML model types, three DL model types including two state-of-the-art LLMs, ten feature sets, RC metrics defined for the seven individual comprehensibility metrics, and different sets of best hyperparameters found during cross-validation for each metric.